LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

 Figure 1.3 Showing the fail case of the invalid credentials

-Once you are done with providing configuration you can save it by pressing on "Done". ***Congratulations!*** You have completed the configuration of the Amazon Lex bot.
+Once you are done with providing configuration you can save it by pressing on "Done". ***Congratulations!*** You have completed the configuration of the Dialogflow V1 bot.

 {: .important}
-Following guide is going to introduce how to implement functions specifically for **Dialogflow V1**  using using [Dialogflow console](https://console.dialogflow.com/api-client/).
+Following guide is going to introduce how to implement functions specifically for **Dialogflow V1** using [Dialogflow console](https://console.dialogflow.com/api-client/).
 Continue if you are familiar and have access to [Dialogflow console](https://console.dialogflow.com/api-client/)

 ### Limitations

-#### Dialogflow Query length Limit
+#### Dialogflow V1 Query length Limit

 <div class="notice">
 The Dialogflow service has a <a href="https://dialogflow.com/docs/reference/agent/query" target="_blank">limitation</a> on the length of the ‘query’ property of Dialogflow request Object.
 Any query longer than 255 characters invokes a standard response as below.
 To handle this gracefully, we recommend building a simple intent that handles a DIALOGFLOW_CHAR_LIMIT’ *event*.